-Andrea is the Program Manager for Docs In Progress where she is responsible for managing most of the organization's educational and professional development programs for adults and youth.
+Andrea is the Director of Programming for Docs In Progress where she oversees all documentary film screenings, educational workshops and professional development programs.

-She has taught a variety of film history classes at Watkins College of Art, Design & Film in Nashville, TN, and spent eight years at Turner Broadcasting in Atlanta where she served as the Media Services Supervisor for Turner Classic Movies.
+She has taught a variety of film history classes at the college level, and spent eight years at Turner Broadcasting in Atlanta where she served as the Media Services Supervisor for Turner Classic Movies.
 She earned her M.A. and B.F.A. in Cinema Studies from New York University’s Tisch School of the Arts.